Quinoa is the seed of a plant known scientifically as Chenopodium quinoa.

 Here are the main vitamins and minerals in quinoa:

-- Phosphorus.
-Often found in protein-rich foods, this mineral is essential for bone health and maintenance of various body tissues (
+- Phosphorus: Often found in protein-rich foods, this mineral is essential for bone health and the maintenance of various body tissues (29).

-- Copper.
-A mineral that is often lacking in the Western diet, copper is important for heart health (
+- Copper: A mineral often lacking in the Western diet, copper is important for heart health (30).

-- Folate.
-One of the B vitamins, folate is essential for cell function and tissue growth and considered particularly important for pregnant women (
+- Folate: One of the B vitamins, folate is essential for cell function and tissue growth and is considered particularly important for pregnant people (

 Quinoa is a good source of several minerals, including manganese, phosphorus, copper, folate, iron, magnesium, and zinc.

-Quinoa contains many plant compounds that contribute to its flavor and health effects.
-They include:
+Quinoa contains many plant compounds that contribute to its flavor and health effects, including:

 36, 37, 38).

-- Phytic acid.
-This antinutrient reduces the absorption of minerals, such as iron and zinc.
-Phytic acid can be reduced by soaking or sprouting quinoa prior to cooking (
+- Phytic acid: This antinutrient reduces the absorption of minerals, such as iron and zinc.
+Phytic acid can be reduced by soaking or sprouting quinoa before cooking (

 Bitter quinoa varieties are richer in antioxidants than sweeter types, but both are good sources of antioxidants and minerals.